 Army Career Tracker (ACT) is a leadership development and career planning tool that integrates training and education into one personalized website.
 ACT allows careerists to:

 For more information, visit the ACT Website.

 *Career Progression Ladders offer a structured sequence of positions to advance within a series.

-Career Maps define competencies and the way forward for career development within each CP-34 series.
+Career Road Maps define competencies and the way forward for career development within each CP-34 series.
 Career Road Maps are available on the ACT Website.

 *Master Training Plans (MTP) provide a comprehensive outline of mandatory and recommended training and developmental opportunities from entry level through GS 15 for each CP-34 series.

 Competitive Professional Development (CPD) Program: The Competitive Professional Development (CPD) Program provides a planned, systematic and coordinated approach to training, education and professional development in support of organizational goals and missions.
 CP-34's goal is to develop problem-solvers, team-builders and organizational leaders at all echelons of the Army.
 The more today's work becomes interdependent, the more we need skills to analyze, interpret and present critical knowledge to enable enterprise-wide decisions.

 In today's technology-driven global environment with constantly emerging threats and challenges to networks, ITM professionals are best equipped to face complex problems, competing demands, and the rapid pace of work if they have a solid training and education foundation to support their work experience.

 |1.
 Army e-Learning|